goma/user-manual/problem_description_file/solver_specifications/modified_newton_tolerance.rst

 Often, this card will allow you to speed up your runs by foregoing a fresh Jacobian reformation, but still maintain strong convergence.
 Moreover, without a Jacobian reformation, the **lu** solver (see the *Solution Algorithm* card) can use a previously factored matrix and simply do a resolve.

-..
-	TODO - An equation needs to be written to replace the photo on lines 47-49.
-Also, in in line 53 there is a equation that needs to take the space of "1 + 5) ⁄ 2" loctaed before it says "(the golden ratio!)".